Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 instantiating a prefab.
 You can even command Myri to automatically destroy the entity when the clip is done playing.

+### Extensible with Audio ECS

+Myri contains a fully extensible ECS backend for processing audio built on Aux ECS.
+This backend allows custom code to run inside the audio thread with Burst.
+It provides a realtime allocator for the thread, as well as a scalable thread-safe messaging API with the rest of the application.
+Blob assets from subscenes are automatically kept alive even after the subscene unloads until the Audio ECS backend has at least one update to process unload events.
+Scriptable generators are supported.

 ## Known Issues

 -   Myri may drop the first samples of a newly instantiated audio source if the